Big bets on single stocks can lead to huge gains — or financial ruin.

 At the time, management was much more focused on managing the costs of newsprint (57 mentions in the report) than the pesky Internet (10 mentions).

-One of the Company’s key management priorities is anticipating the level of advertising volume and newsprint prices.
-At the same time, it manages its businesses to maximize operating profit during expanding and contracting economic cycles.
+One of the Company’s key management priorities is to anticipate the level of advertising volume and newsprint prices while it manages its businesses to maximize operating profit during expanding and contracting economic cycles.

 Beginning in 2004, NYT stock collapsed as intense Web competition eroded the subscriber and advertiser bases.
 The stock remains about 60 percent below its 2003 price.

 The automotive industry was rocked in 2005 when the unthinkable occurred: gas prices increased.
 The companies that had cashed in for years on strong sales of SUVs and trucks were suddenly scrambling to stay afloat.

 Within a few months, carmakers saw sales collapse and their ongoing existence called into question.
 Excerpts from GM’s 2004 and 2005 annual reports highlight just how quickly things changed in Detroit during the year.